apache/incubator-devlake-website/docs/UserManuals/TeamConfiguration.md

 ## Step 5 - Automatically match existing accounts and users through api requests

 a.
-Api request:  the name of the plugin is "org", connctionId is order to keep same with other plugins.
+API request:  the name of the plugin is "org", connctionId is order to keep same with other plugins.

 ```
 curl --location --request POST '127.0.0.1:8080/pipelines' \